SpencerPresley/AIChainBuilder/README.md

     "first_derivative": "<answer>"
 }}

-IMPORTANT: You should always return json.
+Note: You should always return json.
 Do not include the markdown json format, just return the json.
 """

 # Define the second layer system message